Google execs, director Cameron in space venture

 "This innovative start-up will create a new industry and a new definition of 'natural resources,'" according to the press release.

 Planetary Resource was co-founded by Eric Anderson, a former NASA Mars mission manager, and Peter Diamandis, the commercial space entrepreneur behind the X-Prize, a competition that offered $10 million to a group that launched a reuseable manned spacecraft.
-Other notable investors include Charles Simonyi, a former top executive at Microsoft, and K. Ram Shriram, a Google director.
+Other notable investors include Charles Simonyi, a former top executive at Microsoft (MSFT.O), and K. Ram Shriram, a Google (GOOG.O) director.

 The venture will be the latest foray into the far-flung for Cameron, who dived last month in a mini-submarine to the deepest spot in the Mariana Trench.
 The plot of his 2009 science fiction blockbuster film, "Avatar," concerned resource mining on alien planets.